Merchistonian FC: Revival

-In 2013, the Merchistonian Club (the School's former pupil society) revived the rugby team under the name Merchistonian Rugby Football Club (Merchistonian RFC).
-The side played its first match against traditional rival Edinburgh Academical FC with both sides fielding a strictly former pupil team (rather than Accies open first XV) at Raeburn Place on 29 March, losing 31–20.
-The intent is to play this fixture on an annual basis.
+In 2013, the Merchistonian Club (the School's former pupil society) revived the rugby team under the name "Merchistonian Rugby Football Club" (Merchistonian RFC).
+The side played its first match against traditional rival Edinburgh Academical with both sides fielding a strictly former pupil team (rather than Accies open first XV) at Raeburn Place on 29 March, losing 31–20.
+The intent was to play this fixture on an annual basis.

 Merchistonian RFC also competed in a number of sevens competitions and the Edinburgh 10s in 2014.

 Status

 In 2017, the Scottish Rugby Union board granted the Merchistonian RFC its historic status of being a Football Club (FC) instead of a Rugby Football Club (RFC).
-Historically rugby clubs were also known as football clubs so once again the rugby club is named the Merchistonian Football Club (MFC).
+Historically rugby clubs were also known as football clubs so once again the rugby club is named the 'Merchistonian Football Club' (MFC).

 Notable players

 Scotland internationalists

 The following former Merchiston F.C. players have represented Scotland at full international level.